LDPI - engaged research on the global land grab

 Generate in-depth research and systematize cross-national and cross-regional comparative studies - global coordinating teams working with collaborators from different regions.

-Create a space for the mutually beneficial exchange of data, information and knowledge - with other actors such as agrarian movements, independent think tanks, research institutions, development agencies, development policy experts and policy makers.
+Create a space for the mutually beneficial exchange of data, information and knowledge – among various actors: engaged researchers, agrarian movements, food movements, environmental and climate justice activists, independent think tanks, research institutions, development agencies, development policy experts and policy makers.